Learning how to sew a placket can be challenging but we break it down for you here.

 Open the garment up and press well, and now you’re ready for snaps or buttons.

-Plackets can be intimidating, but are easy once you’ve got the basics down.
-By mastering plackets, you can make professional looking garments of many types.
+Plackets can be intimidating but are easy once you’ve got the basics down.
+By mastering plackets, you can make professional-looking garments of many types.
+I hope you enjoyed learning how to sew a placket with us today.